Case Study: How a Karachi Couple Built Their First PKR 5 Million Portfolio

 Lesson 1: Policy beats mood

-If rules are written before stress, decisions stay rational during stress.
+If you write rules before stress hits, decisions stay rational when pressure arrives.

 Lesson 2: Income growth must be captured

-When earnings rise, portfolio contributions should rise automatically.
+When earnings rise, contributions should rise automatically.
+I would set this up in advance.

 Lesson 3: Emergency liquidity protects long-run capital

-Without liquidity, every unexpected expense can break the investment plan.
+Without liquidity, every unexpected expense forces you to break the investment plan.

 Common errors they avoided

-- Large allocation shifts based on recent news.
+- Shifting large allocations based on recent news.

 - Treating bonuses as spending only.